Middle-earth in motion pictures: Ralph Bakshi's The Lord of the Rings (1978)

-In 1957, Ralph Bakshi sought to obtain the rights for an animated version, aiming to make a Tolkienesque fantasy film "in the American idiom"; this led to the 1977 animated film Wizards.
+In 1957, Ralph Bakshi sought the rights for an animated version, aiming to make a Tolkienesque fantasy film "in the American idiom"; this led to the 1977 animation Wizards.
 After Tolkien's death in 1973, Bakshi started an "annual trip" to Medavoy, proposing that United Artists produce The Lord of the Rings as two or three animated films, with a Hobbit prequel.
 Medavoy offered him Boorman's script, which Bakshi refused, saying that Boorman "didn't understand it" and that his script would have made for a cheap product like "a Roger Corman film".
 He later called the Rankin-Bass TV special an "awful, sell-out version of The Hobbit."
-Medavoy did not want to produce Bakshi's film, but allowed him to shop it around if he could get another studio to pay for the expenses on Boorman's script.
+Medavoy did not want to produce Bakshi's film, but allowed him to shop it around to other studios.

-In 1976, Bakshi and Dan Melnick, then-president of Metro-Goldwyn-Mayer, made a deal with United Artists to purchase the film rights for $3 million (covering the cost of Boorman's screenwriting), and Bakshi started pre-production and writing, enlisting Chris Conkling to research the script.
-With $200,000 spent, Dan Melnick was fired from MGM.
+In 1976, Bakshi and Dan Melnick, then-president of Metro-Goldwyn-Mayer, purchased the film rights from United Artists for $3 million, and Bakshi started pre-production and writing; he enlisted Chris Conkling to research the script.
+With $200,000 spent, Melnick was fired from MGM.
 Bakshi persuaded Saul Zaentz to produce The Lord of the Rings.
 Zaentz had recently produced the Academy Award-winning adaptation of One Flew Over the Cuckoo's Nest, distributed by United Artists, and agreed to buy the project.
 UA stayed as the distributors.
 Zaentz was only able to offer a humble budget of $8 million.
-Since Bakshi was primarily interested in Tolkien's more adult-oriented novel, Zaentz's Fantasy Films procured the rights to The Lord of the Rings as well as the rights to produce The Hobbit.
+Since Bakshi was primarily interested in Tolkien's more adult-oriented novel, Zaentz's Fantasy Films procured the rights to The Lord of the Rings as well as the rights for The Hobbit.
 The rights to distribute the prequel remained with United Artists.
-Bakshi later clarified that he thought the film could "make some money" to save his studio after his previous film, Coonskin, failed commercially.
+Bakshi later clarified that he thought the film could "make some money" to save his studio after the commercial failure of his previous film, Coonskin.